Juliusfrank11/VicII-Save-File-Docs/save_docs.md

 ### `input_goods` (Array of key-value pairs)

-Information about factory input and monartary balances
+Information about factory input and monetary balances

 #### `goods_demand` (Array of key-decimal pairs)